Duhshasana: Draupadi's humiliation

-After Yudhishthira lost a game of dice with Shakuni—losing first his kingdom, then his brothers and his wife Draupadi—Dushasana, at the behest of his brother Duryodhana, dragged Draupadi by the hair into the assembly and tried to disrobe her.
-Draupadi prayed to Krishna, who made her sari to be of an infinite length so that Dushasana could not take it off.
+After Yudhishthira lost a game of dice with Shakuni—losing first his kingdom, then his brothers and his wife Draupadi—Duhshasana, at the behest of his brother Duryodhana, dragged Draupadi by the hair into the assembly and tried to disrobe her.
+Draupadi prayed to Krishna, who made her sari to be of an infinite length so that Duhshasana could not take it off.
 The assembled men were amazed at this miracle.
-They condemned Dushasana and praised Draupadi.
+They condemned Duhshasana and praised Draupadi.
 However, Draupadi was humiliated at being dragged into court by her hair.
-Unlike the critical version, some tellings of the story say that she swore that she would never again tie up her hair until it was washed in Dushasana's blood.
+Unlike the critical version, some tellings of the story say that she swore that she would never again tie up her hair until it was washed in Duhshasana's blood.
 Then Bhima, who could no longer watch Draupadi's insult in silence, arose.
-He vowed to tear open Dushasana's chest in battle and drink his blood.
+He vowed to tear open Duhshasana's chest in battle and drink his blood.
 Bhima also exclaimed that if he could not fulfill his oath, then he would not meet his ancestors in heaven.